Few-Shot Synthetic Image Attribution: Identifying Unseen Generators with Limited Samples: Experiment

 \subsection{Benchmarks and Evaluation Metrics}

-\textbf{Datasets and benchmarks. } We first conduct comprehensive experiments on our OmniFake dataset.
-To adapt our framework for the zero-shot task, we perform our experiments using $3$-fold cross-validation by randomly dividing the OmniFake dataset into three balanced parts.
+\textbf{Datasets and benchmarks.} We first conduct comprehensive experiments on our OmniFake dataset.
+To adapt our framework for the few-shot attribution task, we perform our experiments using $3$-fold cross-validation by randomly dividing the OmniFake dataset into three balanced parts.
 In each validation round, we perform training on two parts while using the remaining part for testing.
-For the open-set few-shot attribution task, the evaluation is conducted under both $5$-way $5$-shot and $15$-way $5$-shot scenarios to assess model capability in recognizing novel categories.

-To comprehensively evaluate the generalization capability of our model, we conduct extensive zero-shot experiments on the GenImage dataset \citep{genimage1}, comprising images generated by $8$ generative models.
-Furthermore, we also perform additional comparative experiments on the Chameleon dataset \citep{aide57}.
-This challenging benchmark contains over $11$ K high-fidelity AI-generated images collected from diverse online sources, specifically designed to simulate real-world application scenarios.
+The evaluation is conducted under both $5$-way $10$-shot and $15$-way $10$-shot scenarios.
+To comprehensively evaluate the detection capability of our model, we conduct extensive zero-shot experiments on the GenImage dataset \cite{genimage1} and the Chameleon dataset \cite{aide57}, demonstrating its generalization ability in both dataset-specific and real-world contexts.

-\textbf{Evaluation metrics.} Following established practices in previous research \citep{genimage1, fsd9}, we employ accuracy (ACC) and average precision (AP) as our evaluation metrics, with the threshold step for AP computation set to $0.05$.
+\textbf{Evaluation metrics.} Following established practices in previous research \cite{genimage1, fsd9}, we adopt accuracy (ACC) and macro-averaged F1 score (Macro-F1) as the evaluation metrics for the attribution task.
+For the detection task, we additionally report average precision (AP), computed with a threshold step of $0.05$.